Engagement Rate Calculator: Facebook, Linkedin, Twitter

-Engagement rates are how to tell how engaged your followers are with your social media marketing content.
+Engagement rates are how to tell how engaged your followers are with your social content.

 A good engagement rate shows that you’re winning your followers’ attention and they’re interacting with your content.

 But a good social media engagement rate differs for every social media platform.
-A decent engagement rate on Twitter is different to a good engagement rate on Facebook and Linkedin.
+So what makes a decent engagement rate on Twitter is radically different to what makes a good engagement rate on Facebook and Linkedin.

 That depends on the social channel you’re using at the time.
 It could mean a like, a comment, a share, a retweet, a click, the expansion of an image, and many other actions.